krnsk0/gcull/README.md

 ```

 # Development
-The `dist` directory is committed to avoid a need for a post-install script when
-the package is installed globally.
-The `build` command will re-generate it.`
+The `dist` directory is committed to avoid a need for a post-install script when the package is installed globally.
+The `build` command will re-generate it.
+The `run` command is intended to allow rapid development through execution of the tool when builds complete; no watch command is provided.
+Tests use `vitest` (without `vite`).